 The island is sacred to the Ojibwa and Odawa people and, according to their beliefs, this is where life began.

-Suggested itineraries featuring Mackinac Island
+Suggested itinerary featuring Mackinac Island

 This sample itinerary will give you an idea of what is possible when you travel in Mackinac Island, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.